shruti2126/fitU/README.md

 # About

-A weight-loss app that uses Statistical analysis to provide users insight into what activity, that they are performing daily/weekly, is affecting their the weight-loss the most.
+A weight-loss app that uses Statistical analysis to provide users insight into what activity, for e.g walking, sleeping, eating etc., they engage in daily/weekly, is affecting their the weight-loss the most.

 # Key Features of the app: